lifewave174/reddit-timer/README.md

 yarn test
 ```

+## How to navigate this app

+-   The app contains two pages.
+The first (Home) page will give you information about this app along with an image of the rendered heatmap.
+-   The Search page on the app lets you add a subreddit name, and then renders a dynamic heatmap based on the number of posts for the given subreddit on a given day and hour.
+-   Upon clicking on any of the boxes in the app, a list of posts is rendered on that specific day and time.

 ## Why I built the project this way

 I made some specific decisions while building this project, and found that certain techniques greatly improved the accessibility of this project, for me, as a developer.